 iv Indirect taxes

 A supplier of VAT-taxable goods or services is required to issue VAT invoice to, and collect the VAT from, the purchaser.
 A supplier is required to remit to the government the difference between the VAT collected from its purchasers less VAT paid to its vendors, and if the difference is negative, the supplier is entitled to a refund.
-Issuance of false or fictitious VAT invoices are subject to heavy penalties, such as denial of input VAT credit or criminal punishment.
-For multinational companies, one of the crucial questions is whether a supply of goods or services is subject to VAT in the given circumstances and who should be the issuer or recipient of VAT invoices, the answer to which is not always clear.
+Issuance of false or fictitious VAT invoices is subject to heavy penalties, such as denial of input VAT credit or criminal punishment.
+For multinational companies, one of the crucial questions is whether a certain supply of goods or services is subject to VAT in given circumstances and who should be the issuer or recipient of VAT invoices.
+The answers to these questions are not always clear.

-In 2015, in response to BEPS Action 1 (Addressing the Tax Challenges of the Digital Economy), Korea introduced a new provision in the VAT Law that imposes VAT on foreign companies supplying certain electronically delivered services, including game, video or audio through foreign application markets.
+In 2015, in response to BEPS Action 1 (Addressing the Tax Challenges of the Digital Economy), Korea introduced a new provision in the VAT Law that imposes VAT on foreign companies without a permanent establishment supplying certain electronically delivered services, including game, video or audio to B2C users.

 International developments and local responses

 Generally, the Korean government welcomes the BEPS Actions, but appears to take a position that it will implement the OECD recommendations concerning the BEPS Actions gradually after observing the implementation status in other countries.